CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 #### OPS.1.2.4.A5 Awareness and Training of Teleworkers [Supervisors, Head of IT]

 Using a memo, teleworkers MUST be made aware of the dangers associated with teleworking.
-In addition, they MUST be trained in the appropriate security measures of the institution and trained in dealing with them.
+In addition, they MUST be trained in the appropriate security measures of the institution and trained in their handling.
 Training and awareness raising for teleworkers SHOULD be repeated regularly.

 ### 3.2 Standard requirements